rjcampo/code-samples/README.md

 whether an individual has a high school or college diploma provide evidence for the sheepskin effect, the idea that getting a diploma results in an income boost due to a signal effect.
-Similarly, the positive estimated coefficient of HSDIP-EDUCDC and more positive estimated coefficient of COLDIP-EDUCDC provide evidence for increasing returns to education.
+Similarly, the positive estimated coefficients of HSDIP-EDUCDC and COLDIP-EDUCDC provide evidence for increasing returns to education for graduates.